-PREPA has engaged the services of Sargent & Lundy to evaluate system impacts associated with the addition of new renewable energy resources, identify needed system upgrades, determine an approximate capacity value that results in minimal system impacts, and provide an initial screening for preferred interconnection locations.
-Through the work Sargent & Lundy continues to perform, PREPA will identify the scale and scope of the system improvements required to accommodate the addition of both renewable generation and battery energy storage resources procured under the RFP.
-PREPA will prioritize the procurement of complementary batteryenergy storage installations and "no regrets" necessary T&D System improvements that will support both near-term and longer-term increases in the interconnection of new renewable energy suppliesresources.
+PREPAThe T&D Operator has engaged the services of Sargent & Lundya consultant to evaluate system impacts associated with the addition of new renewable energy resources, identify needed system upgrades, determine an approximate capacity value that results in minimal system impacts, and provide an initial screening for preferred interconnection locations.
+Through the work Sargent & Lundythis consultant continues to perform, PREPAthe T&D Operator will identify the scale and scope of the system improvements required to accommodate the addition of both renewable generation and energy storage resources procured under the RFP.
+PREPA will prioritizelead the procurement of complementary energy storage installations and "no regrets" based on T&D System needs as determined through studies and plans performed by the T&D System Operator.
+The T&D Operator will develop necessary T&D System improvements that will support both near-term and longer-term increases in the interconnection of new renewable energy resources.

-As the The Procurement Plan Resolution requires, PREPA willto develop, maintain, update and file with the Energy Bureau every six (6) months, commencing no later than June 1, 2021, a timeline for anticipated installation of battery energy storage and renewable energy resources.
+The Procurement Plan Resolution requires PREPA to develop, maintain, update and file with the Energy Bureau every six (6) months a timeline for anticipated installation of energy storage and renewable energy resources.
 The first of these timelines will be submitted on or before July 30, 2021, in accordance with the Energy Bureau's June 3, 2021 Resolution and Order granting extensions of time in Case No. NEPR-MI-2020-0012.
-In addition, PREPA will attempt to streamline its interconnection analyses and allow for installations of the required renewable and storage resources and T&D System improvements as rapidly as possible.
+In addition, PREPAthe T&D Operator will attempt to streamline its interconnection analyses and allow for installations of the required renewable and storage resources and T&D System improvements as rapidly as possible.

-The following provides a discussion of PREPA's Vision Statement, key regulatory drivers, the procurement process, acceptable renewable energy resources, the status of the development of an RFP and the Contracts, and uncertainties and unknowns.
+The following provides a discussion of PREPA's Vision Statement, key regulatory drivers, the procurement process, acceptable renewable energy resources, the status of the development of an RFP and the Contracts and uncertainties and unknowns.